What are Dragonflies and Damselflies?

 Dragonflies and damselflies are closely related, but what separates them?

-• Generally, dragonflies are powerful fliers and tend to be larger and more robust than damselflies.
-Damselflies in contrast have a weaker, fluttering flight, and much more delicate bodies.
+Flight and body shape – Dragonflies are strong, fast fliers and are generally larger and more robust.
+Damselflies have a weaker, fluttering flight and much more slender, delicate bodies.

-• The eyes of dragonflies are very large, and in most species meet at the top of the head.
-Damselflies have smaller eyes that are separated on either side of the head.
+Eyes – Dragonflies have very large eyes that usually meet at the top of the head.
+Damselflies have smaller eyes that are clearly separated on either side of the head.

 Blue-tailed Damselfly - Ischnura elegans Immature male, River Great Ouse at Roxton.